rasuttmus/Maya-Deformer-Node-Shape-Matching/README.md

 A default scene can be created by running the script melScripts/createExampleScene.mel This will create a sphere and add a shapeMatchDeformer-node to it.
-It will also connect all the attributes needed from the rigid body to to be able to calculate the deformations.
+It will also connect the attributes (gravity and time) so that the simulation can be run.

+If Armadillo needs to be compiled:
+  * OSX
+    * Go to /ext/armadillo/armadillo-6.300.2
+    * cd build
+    * cmake ..
+    * Copy libarmadillo.6.30.2.dylib, libarmadillo.6.dylib and libarmadillo.dylib to /ext/armadillo/lib
+  * Linux
+    * ..
+  * Windows
+    * ..